 Increases in inflation have a potential impact on the prices of procured and commissioned goods and services and future wages.
-After a period of low wage increases for a number of years, particularly in the public sector, pressure is growing for higher wage increases to mitigate the effects of increased inflation.
+After a period of low wage increases for a number of years, particularly in the public sector.
 As part of its budget setting process for 2021/22 a staggered pay rise was agreed equating to an average of 2% for Council staff.
 For 2022/23, no pay increase has been agreed and discussions are ongoing with trade unions and COSLA at a national level.
 Any agreed pay award over and above the funding provided by the Scottish Government will lead to further pressures for Local Authorities.